Skip to main content

 HOW YOU'LL LEARN

-Every week you will attend pre-recorded lectures (1 hour and half each) and live skills practice sessions (1 hour and a half each) for a total period of 12 weeks.
-The course is Distance Learning only and it is led by highly experienced lecturers with professional qualifications and expertise in either Psychotherapy or Counselling Psychology.
+Every week, you will attend pre-recorded lectures (1 and a half hours each) and live skills practice sessions (1 and a half hours each) for a total period of 12 weeks.
+The course is Distance Learning only and it is led by highly experienced lecturers with professional qualifications and expertise in either psychotherapy or counselling psychology.
+This intercultural counselling training emphasises practical application through supervised practice sessions and real-world case studies.

 You will engage in experiential activities and skills practice with your peers.
 At the end of the course, you will submit: